Manawyrm/ESP32_VirtualPrinter/README.md

 Very rough, but works well enough™
 Hardcoded SSID, PSK, target TCP socket settings.
 This would be very easy to fix, if required.

+## Possible improvements
+Currently, one IRQ needs to be executed for each byte and the bits are read manually.
+A `while (true)` reading from the pins and doing the handshaking might be better suited.

+A FIFO-buffer should be implemented to buffer the data between the LPT and the TCP socket.
+The buffers fill-level could/should be used to indicate the BUSY flag to the LPT host.

+Maybe possible: The ESP32 has an I2S peripheral with a parallel input & DMA capability.
+This mode is meant to be used with 8-bit camera modules, but it might (maybe with a bit of external logic) be compatible with a parallel port.
+This would allow for very high speed data input into the ESP32.
+Needs investigation.

 ## Why?
 To capture data from historic/vintage machines without using actual printers.
 The ESP32 will act as a LPT/IEEE1284 printer and send all received data over a raw TCP socket.